vikputthiscodeongit/simple-notifier/README.md

 ## Events

 Events are fired on the instance element `.simple-notifier`.
-The `details` property of the `Event` object contains the `notificationId` of the notification it was fired for.
+The `details` property of the `Event` object contains the `id` of the notification it was fired for.

 | Event       | Fired when...                                        |
 | :---------- | :--------------------------------------------------- |